Utilities

 Random sampling with uniform distribution in B

 is computed using Muller's method of normalized Gaussians.
-This function requires the package Distributions
+This method requires the package Distributions

 .
 See _sample_unit_nball_muller!